 Many colleges are based in rural communities.
 Administered by the Department of Agriculture, the Rural Rental Assistance program subsidizes monthly expenses for low-income individuals whose rent exceeds 30% of their monthly income.
 Applicants can contact their local Rural Development office for more information.

 Mental Health and Medical Care

-Medicaid and CHIP provide free or discounted health insurance to millions across the country, including homeless college students and low-income families.
+Medicaid and CHIP provide free or discounted health insurance to millions of people across the country, including college students experiencing homelessness and members of low-income families.
 Candidates must submit an application to the Health Insurance Marketplace.
 If eligible, their information will be referred to the agency in their state of residence.

 This organization provides support to more than 200 public health centers in all 50 states.
-The website features a national directory of health centers where homeless individuals and their families can access treatment and other support services.
+The website features a national directory of health centers where individuals experiencing homelessness and their families can access treatment and other support services.

 ULifeline is a free, confidential hotline that allows college students to receive support and care for mental and emotional health concerns.
 Created by The Jed Foundation, ULifeline currently operates at more than 1,500 colleges and universities around the country.

 Many people experiencing homelessness and basic needs insecurity live with alcoholism and other substance use disorders.
 SAMHSA maintains a locator tool that connects visitors to behavioral health treatment services in their local communities.